rharbird/microbit-challenges/docs/source/tutorials/music.rst

 ********
-Music
+Sound
 ********
-This is a quick guide to some of the things you can do with micro:bit music.
-You can use the micro:bit to play simple tunes, provided that you connect a speaker to your board.
+Micro:bit can be used to play simple tunes, provided that you connect a speaker to your board.

 If you are using headphones you can use crocodile clips to connect your micro:bit to headphones: